VergeOS vSAN Scale Up Guide#

 - Check cluster resource utilization

-- Confirm network paths among hosts
+- Confirm network paths among nodes

-- From Node1: Node Diagnostics -> 'Fabric Configuration' reports Core1 and Core2 paths 'confirmed:true' for all existing nodes
+- From Node1: Node Diagnostics -> 'Fabric Configuration' reports Core1 and Core2 paths 'confirmed:true' for all nodes

 Pre-Scale Up Verification#